AckerlyXu/heima/articles/active-directory/active-directory-passwords-getting-started.md

 2. Click through the steps until you reach the **optional features** configuration screen.
 3. Check the **Password write-back** option.

     ![][022]
 4. Complete the wizard, the final page will summarize the changes and will include the Password Writeback configuration change.

-> [AZURE.NOTE]
+> [!NOTE]
 > You can disable Password Writeback at any time by either re-running this wizard and deselecting the feature, or by setting the **Write Passwords Back to On-Premises Directory** setting to **No** in the **User Password Reset Policy** section of your directory’s **Configure** tab in the [Azure Classic Management Portal](https://manage.windowsazure.cn).
-For more information about customizing your password reset experience, check out [Customize: Azure AD Password Management](/documentation/articles/active-directory-passwords-customize/).
+For more information about customizing your password reset experience, check out [Customize: Azure AD Password Management](./active-directory-passwords-customize.md).
 >
 >